Scalable Small Cells for Reliable Indoor Coverage

 SpiderCloud’s E-RAN system consists of two elements:

-Mobile operators can now co-deploy 3G, 3G+Wi-Fi, and LTE/4G small cell Radio Nodes, all managed by a single SCSN.
+Mobile operators can now co-deploy 3G/LTE multi-access Small Cell Radio Nodes, all managed by a single SCSN.
 The SCSN makes it possible to ‘densify’ an in-building network without impacting the rest of the network.
 It aggregates all the small cells deployed inside and makes the overall system appear as a single node to the mobile network.
-With SpiderCloud, a system of 3G and LTE/4G small cells appears as one cell to the mobile network 3G Iuh-compliant Gateway and as a single eNodeB to an Evolved Packet Core (EPC) network.
+With SpiderCloud, a system of 3G/LTE Small Cells appears as one cell to the mobile network 3G Iuh-compliant Gateway and as a single eNodeB to an Evolved Packet Core (EPC) network.

 SpiderCloud’s self-organizing network technology, and its use of existing Ethernet infrastructure for connectivity and power, ensures that its system can be installed in a large building within days, rather than weeks or months.
 SpiderCloud’s support for “soft handover” between radio nodes ensures that voice calls are not dropped as people walk within a building.
 Aggregating all the radio nodes at the services nodes optimizes backhaul and allows operators to more easily control and manage the system.